Brown Trout Fishing in the Top of the South Island

-Fly fishing techniques vary throughout the district according to the time of year, the size of the stream fished and flow conditions.
+- Fly fishing techniques vary according to the time of year, the size of the stream fished and flow conditions.

 - Rod / Line combinations are best in the AFTMA #5 – #7 range, in rod lengths 8′ – 9’6”.
-For more experienced anglers lighter line weights from #3 – #4 are fun during the lower water flows from mid- Jamuary to mid-March.
+Lighter line weights from #3 – #4 are fun during the lower water flows from mid- January to mid-March.

 - Floating lines are typically used for 99% of the fishing, although sink-tip and full sinking lines are useful at times.
 The choice of Weight Forward or Double Taper is a matter of personal preference.

-- Line Colour is however of significant importance.
-For daytime fishing the use of green, olive, earth-tone or grey coloured lines are recommended.
-While bright coloured lines such as yellow or white have a place on very dull days or for evening fishing, they can definitely be counter-productive the rest of the time … I know this from extensive experience so please leave the flouro-orange line at home!
+- Line colour is important.
+For daytime fishing I recommend using green, olive, earth-tone or grey coloured lines.
+Bright coloured lines have a place for evening fishing, but are definitely counter-productive the rest of the time.
+I know this from experience, so please leave the flouro-orange line at home!

-- Leaders are generally 12′ – 17′.
-Bring nylon leaders that are 9′ – 12′ long, tapering to a minimum of 2-3X … we can refine the taper from this base.
+- Over all leader length including tippet will range from 12′ – 17′.
+Bring nylon leaders that are 9′ – 12′ long, tapering to a minimum of 2-3X.
+We can refine the taper from this base.
 Tippet sizes range from 3X – 5X depending upon river flow, water clarity and trout size.

-- Fishing clothes and hats should also be in subdued colours … (beware blues and yellows as you will become a focus of interest for bumble bees and wasps.)
+- Fishing clothes and hats should be subdued colours.
+Beware blues and yellows as you will become a focus of interest for bumble bees and wasps (yellow jackets).

-- Good quality breathable waders and rubber soled wading boots are recommended in the cooler waters of our rocky streams.
+- Good quality breathable waders and rubber soled wading boots are recommended.
 N.B.
 Felt soled wading boots are banned in New Zealand and will not be allowed through Customs.

 - Ensure that you have a top quality, water and windproof rain jacket.

-- To learn the secrets of spotting trout, polarised fishing glasses are essential.
+- To effectively spot trout, polarised fishing glasses are essential.

-- Wearing a wide brimmed hat is useful for protection against our sun and is an aid in reducing glare to assist in spotting trout.
+- A wide brimmed hat is useful for protection against our sun.
+It will also aid with reducing glare to assist in spotting trout.

-- Using a quality sunblock is important in New Zealand.
+- A quality sunblock (SPF50+) is important in New Zealand.

-New Zealand is a sub-tropical island chain, lying across a westerly airflow in the Roaring Forties, in the South Pacific Ocean.
-Nelson Province lies at latitude 41′- 42’S. New Zealand has a variable temperate climate and while the climate in the northern area of the South Island is generally quite pleasant boasting New Zealand’s highest sunshine hours, visitors are still likely to experience extremes of weather at times and therefore should ensure they come prepared.
-Over very short periods of time NZ weather may range from very warm to quite cold, or from dry to very wet and frequently windy.
-Wise anglers come prepared for change.
+New Zealand is a sub-tropical island chain in the South Pacific Ocean, lying across a westerly airflow in the Roaring Forties.
+Nelson Province lies at latitude 41′- 42’S. New Zealand has a variable temperate climate.
+The climate in the northern area of the South Island is mostly pleasant, boasting New Zealand’s highest sunshine hours.
+However the weather can change at any time and wise anglers come prepared for extremes.

-You may have heard of New Zealand’s infamous ‘sandflies’, which are similar to ‘blackflies’ and can be a nuisance in some fishing areas, especially at evening time or just prior to rain.
-They can be controlled to tolerable levels by the regular use of a good insect repellent, which is readily available in local stores; gels, liquids or roll-ons are better than sprays.
+You may have heard of New Zealand’s infamous ‘sandflies’, which are similar to ‘blackflies’.
+They can be a nuisance, especially on evening or just prior to rain.
+Regular use of a good insect repellent helps control them to tolerable levels.
+This is readily available in local stores; gels, liquids or roll-ons are better than sprays.
 Use repellent liberally and sandflies are seldom more than nuisance value.
-For anglers who do get bitten, hydrocortisone creams 0.5% – 1% are excellent for taking away the inevitable itch and are a useful addition to the travelling first aid kit.
+For anglers who react when bitten, hydrocortisone cream 0.5% – 1% are excellent for taking away the inevitable itch.
+It is a useful addition to the travelling first aid kit.
 Unlike ‘No See-ums’ … at least these little guys are big enough for you to get your own back!

-From late Januray to late April, wasps (yellow-jackets) are around in many areas of native beech forest, some years in large numbers.
-Wasp stings are very unpleasant and anyone who is allergic to either bee or wasp stings should ensure they carry their medication with them at all times and be sure to advise their guide of their condition.
+From late January to late April, wasps (yellow-jackets) are around in many areas of our native beech forests.
+Wasp stings are very unpleasant.
+Anyone who is allergic to either bee or wasp stings should ensure they carry their medication with them at all times.
+Be sure to advise their guide.
 Mosquitoes are rare and seldom a nuisance.
 They carry no disease and are only around at night in some remote wilderness areas.

 NO SNAKES – NO BEARS – NO LEECHES – NO DEADLY SPIDERS … NO WORRIES